vizoss/THK-Markdown/README.md

 end
 ```

-Run pod install and open your app's .xcworkspace.
-Do not add both SPM and CocoaPods distributions to the same target.
+Run `pod install` and open the `.xcworkspace`.
+Do not install both the SPM and CocoaPods versions in the same target.

-The repository root is not a remote Swift package entry point.
-Source development and toolchain requirements are documented in the [iOS developer guide](ios/README.md); binary packaging details are in the [binary guide](ios/Binary/README.md).

 ## Quick start